 If you’ve ever been to a tropical island, perhaps you’ve heard that people there run on “island time”.
 In other words, they get things done when they are good and ready.
 It sounds nice, but if you want to be a successful entrepreneur, you know, the kind that actually pays bills and can get more done, you can’t get sucked in to that kind of trap.

 Get more done

 Working from home is deceptive.
 I leave the TV on in the background sometimes so I don’t get lonely, but I rarely get to watch it.
 I keep the volume just loud enough so I can’t really hear what they’re saying.
 The lure to want to stop working and go play is strong.
 So, what’s the trick?
 Make your WORK your play.

 If you aren’t doing something you really love to do, that you find interesting and exciting, you’re doing the wrong thing.
 Right now I know there’s a suspense/mystery on the I.D.
 Channel that’s calling me.
 But yet, I blog on.
 Because I love it.
-And I know if I finish all of my work I can watch back to back episodes of “Deadly Women” on TIVO.
+And I know if I finish all of my work I can watch back to back reruns of “Deadly Women”.
 That gives me incentive.

 When you clock in at a regular job your time belongs to your boss.
 But working at home, there is no clock to punch.
 In fact, it’s Sunday morning and I’ve been working since 7 am and will probably stop late at night.
 I don’t know a single entrepreneur that works regular hours.
 Most work 6-7 days a week (except Timothy Ferris, who says he only works 4 hours a week).
 Truth is, if you are doing something you really love to do the time will fly by.

 To keep yourself on track, prevent procrastination, and get more done, try these tips: